separation of powers

 we need a true separation of powers

-The separation of powers divides the power to govern between the Legislature (Parliament), the Executive (Cabinet) and the Judiciary (Courts).
+The separation of powers divides the power to govern between the Legislature (House of Parliament), the Executive (Ministry) and the Judiciary (Courts).

-In theory, each branch should act as checks and balances on each other’s power.
-The concept is to guard against one person, or one body assuming ultimate power and authority over the Nation.
+In theory, each branch should act as checks and balances on the other branch’s power.
+The concept is to guard against one person, or one body, assuming ultimate power and authority over the Nation.

-In reality, there is no clear separation between the legislature and the executive.
+In reality, the australian system has no clear separation between the three branches of government.

 we believe this needs to change.